canonical/saml-integrator-operator/terraform/charm/README.md

-# Wazuh server Terraform module
+# SAML integrator Terraform module

 This folder contains a base [Terraform][Terraform] module for the SAL integrator charm.